Masters scholarships at the University of Cape Town

-If you are considering applying for 2018 please follow the steps outlined below.
+If you are considering applying for 2018 please follow the steps outlined below to register your interest.

-Please note – these scholarships are only for the MPH Community Eye Health course at UCT.
-We are not offering scholarships for any other MPH.
+Please note – these scholarships are only for the MPH & PGDip Community Eye Health courses at UCT.
+We are not offering scholarships for any other MPH or PGDip.

 How to apply

-- Inform us of your interest in applying for a scholarship using the Registration of interest form below.
-We will contact you when applications are due to re-open for the 2018 intake.
+Inform us of your interest in applying for a scholarship using the Registration of Interest form below, and specifying which course you are interested in.

 - I live in a low- or middle-income African Commonwealth country

-- I am applying to University of Cape Town to study the Masters Public Health, Community Eye Health
+- I am applying to University of Cape Town to study the Masters Public Health or the Postgraduate Diploma, Community Eye Health

 Image credit: University of Cape Town.